darafferty/rapthor/docs/source/parset.rst

 	Processing Linc outputs requires concatenating the measurement sets, see :doc:`preparation`.

+    download_initial_skymodel
+        Download the initial skymodel automatically instead of using a user-provided one (default is `True`).

+    download_initial_skymodel_radius
+        The radius in degrees out to which a skymodel should be downloaded (default is 5.0).

+    download_initial_skymodel_server
+        Place to download the initial skymodel from (default is TGSS).
+        This can either be `TGSS` to use the `TFIR GMRT Sky Survey`, or `GSM` to use the `Global Sky Model`.

     input_skymodel
-        Full path to the input sky model file, with true-sky fluxes (required).
+        Full path to the input sky model file, with true-sky fluxes (required if automatic download is disabled).
         If you also have a sky model with apparent flux densities, specify it with the :term:`apparent_skymodel` option.